CDC and Health Department recommend

 Dial 2-1-1, or visit online at Vermont211.org

-Will I need a separate H1N1 shot again this year?
+Will I need a separate H1N1 shot?

 No. Only one shot is needed to protect against three different flu viruses, including H1N1 and seasonal flu.
 Get vaccinated to protect yourself and your family throughout the flu season.